Welcome to Lesson 3 of Time Management for Transcript Pros! Who knew a simple calendar trick could change your life? Get More Done with Time Blocking.

 What is time blocking?

-Time blocking is the practice scheduling “blocks” of time for specifics types of activities.
+Time blocking is the practice of scheduling “blocks” of time for specific types of activities.
 The goal is to have all of your time scheduled and accounted for.

 ALL of it?